eficode-academy/rf-katas/exercises/04-setups_and_teardowns.md

 After implementing the new test case run both of the test cases with command `robot --randomize tests robot/login.robot` to make sure that they're not executed in order all the time.
-This helps to ensure that all tests pass regardless of what order they are ran in.
+This helps to ensure that all tests pass regardless of what order they are run in.
 Check `robot -h` for more info.

 You may have noticed that you just copy-pasted the `Welcome Page Should Be Visible After Successful Login`